Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Want to add some letters onto objects?
 Here are some letters that fit the bill for yang energy: A, E, F, H, I, K, L, T, V, W, X, Y, Z

 The space where you want to have more fire energy should be bright, cheerful, and easy to see.
 You should raise up the blinds on windows and keep curtains off them.
-You want as much natural light into your home as possible.
+You want as much natural light in your home as possible.

 Dim ≠ Fire